-4.12 Intellectual Property Policy
+4.14 Intellectual Property Policy

 The Office of Grants and Sponsored Programs defines the framework for ownership of the various rights associated with inventions, copyrightable works, and other creative products of scholarship produced by University employees.
 While marketable intellectual property may result from University activities, the ownership of those rights is dependent upon the specific type of intellectual property involved.
-More information is available on the "Grants and Sponsored Programs" tab on MyUIndy (uindy.edu/grants-and-sponsored-programs).
+More information is available on the UIndy Grants and Sponsored Programs page.

-4.13 Academic Misconduct
+4.15 Academic Misconduct